marin-m/vmlinux-to-elf/README.md

 ## Advanced usage

 You can also obtain a text-only output of the kernel's symbol names, addresses and types through using the `kallsyms-finder` utility, also bundled with this tool.
+The format of its output will be similar to the `/proc/kallsyms` procfs file.

 Some parameters that should be automatically inferred by the tool (such as the instruction set or base address) may be overriden in case of issue.
 The full specification of the arguments allowing to do that is presented below: